 • Stay active rather than remain inside an office.

-• Have job security since HVAC positions can't be outsourced.
+• Have job security knowing your position can’t be outsourced.

 • Be your own boss and work toward starting your own successful business.